isramaa/isramaa/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Israel, a 21-year-old student passionate about coding and technology <br>💻 Currently, I'm diving into web and software development <br>🌐 With experience in Kotlin, JavaScript, Laravel, Angular, Java, MySQL, and more! 🎓<br><br>I love solving problems, learning new frameworks, and collaborating on exciting projects 🤝.
+I'm Israel, a 21-year-old student passionate about coding and technology <br>💻 Currently, I'm diving into web, mobile and software development <br>🌐 With experience in Kotlin, JavaScript, Laravel, Angular, Java, MySQL, and more! 🎓<br><br>I love solving problems, learning new frameworks, and collaborating on exciting projects 🤝.
 Always eager to contribute to open-source and grow as a developer 🚀.
 Let’s build something amazing together!<br><br>Feel free to check out my repositories! 📂

 # 💻 Tech Stack: